 Oticon Opn 1

-As you can tell from the absence of the letter ‘S,’ the Opn is a slightly less impressive version of the aforementioned Opn S. That being said, it bears mentioning as a less expensive alternative to the top-of-the-line model.
+The Opn 1 is a slightly less impressive version of the aforementioned Opn S. That being said, it bears mentioning as a less expensive alternative to the top-of-the-line model.

 Oticon doesn’t branch out too much.
 It has a couple of models and makes them well, rather than spreading itself thin.
 They’re a bit pricier than the average hearing aid, but they’re well-made, and the reviews found online agree with this.